Automattic/newspack-custom-content-migrator/README.md

 ## Usage

 The Plugin is installed on a the Staging Site, and executed there to import the most recent content from the current live site.

+## Migrators

+Migrators are classes which perform content migration and data reformatting functionality.
+They are organized like this:

+- located in [`src/Migrator`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator) are WP CLI Command classes
+- located in [`src/MigrationLogic`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/MigrationLogic) are business logic classes

+There are two kinds of `Migrators`:

+- **General purpose** -- located in [`src/Migrator/General`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator/General), these contain the reusable WP data migration logic, used by multiple Live Launches;
+- **Publisher-specific** -- located in [`src/Migrator/PublisherSpecific`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator/PublisherSpecific), these are custom functionalities used one-time only for individual Publisher's specific needs.

-## Migrators and Content Diff
+## Content Diff

-This Plugin consists of various Migrators (which all register their WP CLI commands), and the "Content Diff" logic.

-The Migrators either perform Publisher specific functionality (PublisherSpecific migrators which do data transformations specific to one single Publisher's site), or reusable functionality (General migrators we can reuse).

 The Content Diff is a functionality which updates Staging site's content by syncing the newest/freshest content from the Live site on top of the Staging site.

-### Migrators

-Migrators are simple PHP classes located in [`src/Migrator`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator) which register WP CLI Commands.

-They contain logic/scripts to customize the content migration and update.

-There's two kinds of `Migrator` classes:

-- **General purpose** -- located in [`src/Migrator/General`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator/General), these contain the standard WP content update logic, used by multiple Live Launches;
-- **Publisher-specific** -- located in [`src/Migrator/PublisherSpecific`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator/PublisherSpecific), these are custom scripts for individual Publisher's specific needs.
-They are used only once during that particular Publisher's Launch.

-### Content Diff

-The Content Diff is a functionality which updates Staging site's content by syncing the newest/freshest content from the Live site on top of the Staging site.

-It can be run via the [content_diff_update.sh script](https://github.com/Automattic/newspack-custom-content-migrator/blob/master/cli_content_diff_update/content_diff_update.sh), just by providing the JP Rewind archive location, and other necessary info.
-The Knife uses this script to run the whole CD update automatically
+It fetches the newest content from the JP Rewind backup archive, by importing "live site's DB tables" side-by-side to the existing local WP tables, and then searches and imports the live site's newest content, and imports the missing "content diff" on top of the Staging site.

 ## Creating a Migrator